architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 > `variables({ arc, cloudformation, stage, inventory })`

 The plugin author should implement this method if the plugin would like to provide any manner of data to Lambda functions at runtime.
-For context, Architect provides a suite of runtime helpers in the form of its [`@architect/functions`][functions] library.
+Architect provides a suite of runtime helpers via the [`@architect/functions`][functions] library.
 This library leverages functionality provided by [`deploy`][deploy] and [`sandbox`][sandbox] to expose runtime variables enabling [service discovery][discovery] - the automatic configuration, search and discovery of infrastructure and services making up your application.
 The `variables` plugin method enables plugin authors to hook into the Architect service discovery mechanism.

 This method is used by Architect in two situations:

 1. When running in a local development context via [`sandbox`][sandbox], `sandbox` will invoke the `variables` method in order to compile all runtime variables required by Architect application plugins and provide them to [`@architect/functions`][functions].
 2. When running in a remotely-deployed context on AWS, [`deploy`][deploy] will invoke the `variables` method in order to compile an [AWS SSM Parameter][ssm] per variable exported by the method before each deploy.
-Then, post-`deploy` at runtime, [`@architect/functions`][functions] will query the [AWS SSM Parameter Store][ssm] to retrieve these variables at runtime.
+Later, at runtime, [`@architect/functions`][functions] will query the [AWS SSM Parameter Store][ssm] to retrieve these variables at runtime.

 Therefore the `variables` plugin method is only necessary to implement if you would like your plugin to provide runtime data within Lambdas via the [`@architect/functions`][functions] library.
 The exported variables would be available via the [`services` function][services] provided by [`@architect/functions`][functions] (namespaced under the plugin name).
 For more information on how to query the service discovery mechanism using [`@architect/functions`][functions] at runtime, check out the [`@architect/functions` `services` documentation][services].